 This can be fixed by unplugging the controller and restarting your computer.
 After your PC has fully booted, plug the controller back in.
 Ensure you are using the latest official version of Cemu, it is also encouraged to be using the latest version of Windows 10/11.

 Constant stuttering / visual lag during gameplay

 This is caused by shaderCache creation or Vulkan's pipelineCache creation.
 With OpenGL and Vulkan, the shaderCache will build as you play and will eventually become nearly unnoticable.
 As mentioned, Vulkan also requires a pipelineCache - this cache type will build quickly and have minor stutter.
 Keep in mind that it has to be rebuilt from scratch every time you update your GPU driver or Cemu as a sideeffect from becoming invalidated when either of these change.

-To alleviate gameplay stalls caused by shader and pipeline building, see About Async Compile further below.
+To alleviate gameplay stalls caused by shader and pipeline building, read Async Shader Compile further below.

-If you’re simply wanting to turn the notification off that tells you they are being made, you can do this in
+If you simply want to turn off the notification that tells you they are being made, you can do this in

-On the contrary, no, you cannot magically create a cache before playing the game nor can you disable Shader or Pipelines to prevent stalling.
-Shaders and Pipelines are what allow your games to work on your GPU.
-No Shaders or Pipelines = No game - the emulator becomes a black square with only some music.
+Unfortunately, you cannot create a cache before playing the game, nor can you disable shaders or pipelines to prevent stalling.
+Shaders and pipelines are what allow your games to work on your GPU.
+If they were disabled, you would only see a black screen, with no graphical output.

 Async Shader Compile

 This feature is only available for GPUs with drivers that support Vulkan 1.2 or newer; not Vulkan 1.1!

 Users that fit this criteria should navigate to Cemu's